grokify/mtlsproxy/README.md

 # mTLS Proxy

-This is a simple mTLS reverse proxy that handles mTLS with the client.
+This is a simple Mutual TLS (mTLS) reverse proxy that handles mTLS with the client.

 ## Clone the Server